solyarisoftware/dialogs/README.md

 # (( dialogs ))
-A dialog system framework for instant messaging services.<br>
-Conversations as a compositions of finite-state machine-based dialogs, to delivery business application through text/speech chat bots.
+A dialog system for workflows, means: conversations as a compositions of finite-state machine-based dialogs, to delivery business application for instant messaging services through text/speech chat bots.

 ## Introduction / Motivation